 INCREASE DIVIDEND INCOME – #4 PORTFOLIO SWAPS

 Finally, you have the option of selling one portfolio holding and replacing it with another.
 I’m not a huge fan of this method since I prefer to buy and hold forever.
 However, sometimes the best plans do not work out.

 Let’s assume a stock in your portfolio has increased in value by a significant amount.
 This is great news.
 As a result, it may have created a very low dividend yield.
 A stock’s dividend yield moves in the opposite direction of the stock price.
 You may decide to sell all or part of this stock.
 Then, reinvest the proceeds in a different stock with a higher dividend yield.
-As a result, you increase dividend income.
+As a result, you increase the dividend income.

 Increasing your income from dividend-paying investments is a key element to building your wealth.
 To increase dividend income, consider implementing these methods:

 - Invest new cash in dividend-paying stocks